How to Write a Personal Statement That Employers Love

 He takes a long sigh and proceeds with the interview, and what do you know: You didn't get the job.

 Personal Statement can make or break your CV!

 In this article, we'll go deep into what makes a captivating personal statement and how you can implement it.

 How Employers Think

 You see, employers are human too.
-Their job is to find candidates but the only problem is there are lots of people that need a job.
+Their job is to find candidates, but the only problem is that there are lots of people who need a job.

 Employers have their own stigma for candidates.
 They view these candidates as people who just want a job.
 Now, your goal is to convince employers that you really want to work in that company by telling how you can add value.